Melbourne Art & Culture Critic

 More Art Censorship

 Another exhibition has been censored in Australia.
 In the same month that Cecilia Fogelberg and Trevor Flinn’s exhibition at Platform was censored by Melbourne City Council.
 Again this has been due to a single a complaint about nudity in photographs.
 But this time the NSW Police has supported the censorship shutting down the exhibition.
-And this time an internationally known photographer, Bill Henson and Roslyn Oxley9 gallery, a major Sydney commercial gallery.
+And this time it is an internationally known photographer, Bill Henson and Roslyn Oxley9 gallery, a major Sydney commercial gallery.

 For the news story read: Photographer Bill Henson exhibition under investigation